TadiT7/motioncam/README.md

 You can install the latest version from [GitHub](https://github.com/mirsadm/motioncam/releases) or a slightly out of date version from the [Play Store](https://play.google.com/store/apps/details?id=com.motioncam)

+#### RAW video capture

+Capture RAW video up to 30 FPS and convert to a sequence of DNGs.

 #### Dual exposure

 Dual exposure is similar to the feature found in the Google Camera.
 The two sliders control the exposure compensation and tonemapping.